DinoHub/multilingual-domain-tagging/README.md

 ## Setup

 We use Ducttape to run experiments
+We use Fairseq libary for MT training

 - Install [KenLM](https://github.com/kmario23/KenLM-training) and its dependencies
 - Install packages in [requirements.txt](/requirements.txt)
 -
+### Tokenization
+We assume you already have a trained spm model for tokenization that is to be used for all runs.

 ### Ducttape Graph
 ![Ducttape graph](ducttape_graph.jpeg)